Tiny the Terrible: Personal life

 Douglas Allen Tunstall Jr. was born in Providence, Rhode Island, on August 19, 1967.
 Tunstall is a dwarf who stands at 4 feet, 7 inches tall.
 His father was a Vietnam War veteran of normal height, though Tunstall says his mother was shorter than he is.
-In 1985, Tunstall graduated from Central Falls High School, where he partook in scholastic wrestling and claims to have won the majority of his matches in the 98-to-105-pound class.
+In 1985, Tunstall graduated from Central High School in Providence, where he partook in scholastic wrestling and claims to have won the majority of his matches in the 98-to-105-pound class.
 He subsequently earned an associate's degree from Community College of Rhode Island and took science-related classes at Rhode Island College.

 Tunstall began a career in professional wrestling in the 1990s.
 His notoriety in wrestling led to multiple appearances as a guest on The Jerry Springer Show.
 He also worked seasonally for KB Toys, where he would portray a Christmas elf.
 In 2006, he said he had been receiving Social Security Disability Insurance since 1995.
 He estimates his income to be $10,000 a year.